everypinio/hardpy/docs/documentation/hardpy_config.md

 #### full_size_button

-Enable enlarged start/stop button layout in operator panel.
+Enable full-size start/stop button layout in operator panel.
 When set to `true`, the button will be displayed in full-size layout with larger dimensions and centered positioning.
 Default is `false`.